 With award-winning shoe designer Minna Peltomäki at the helm of the design team, Pomar is a perfect fit not only for the harsh northern climate, but also for environmentally conscious and ethically thinking consumers.
 A few years ago, for example, the brand launched its first vegan collection, which has been a huge success.

-As the days get shorter and darker, taking the time to refine your lighting can make a notable difference to the ambience of your home.
-According to Finnish designer Timo Niskanen, who founded Himmee in 2014, lights have a huge impact on the atmosphere.
+As the days get shorter and darker, taking the time to refine your lighting can make a notable difference to the ambience of your home, according to Finnish designer Timo Niskanen, who founded Himmee in 2014.

 “The clean-cut, democratic, classy and easy-to-approach style seems to be really popular,” Niskanen noted.
 “In today’s world, the manufacturing process is a big part of the product, too, and customers expect sustainable and transparent supply chains.
 All of our production happens as near as possible and most of our subcontractors are Finnish, and we aim to be as fair as possible in all respects.”